rafey1104/Detecting_COV19_PyTorch/README.md

  - Training and test sets were prepared by splitting the data into these two sets, ensuring a balanced distribution of images.

 -<h3>Image Transformations</h3>
- -Image transformations were defined to standardize the input data, including resizing, data augmentation (e.g., horizontal flipping), and normalization.
+ - Image transformations were defined to standardize the input data, including resizing, data augmentation (e.g., horizontal flipping), and normalization.

 ## Result